1. Poopy Nano

-This is the name of the device you are controlling through the app.
+This is the name of the device you are operating via the app.
 Here you can see the model of the self-cleaning litter box that is connected.
-You can determine the name yourself by clicking edit.
-Suppose you have two Poopy's, it is convenient to choose your own name, for example, "Poopy Nano 2 - Living Room" or "Poopy Nano 2 - Bedroom."
+You can choose the name yourself by clicking on edit.
+If you have two Poopy, it is useful to choose a name yourself, for example: "Poopy Nano - Living Room" or "Poopy Nano - Bedroom."

 2. Status Standby

-The current status of the Poopy Nano 2.
-In standby mode, the litter box is not actively cleaning, emptying or leveling and is ready to use.
-This means the litter box is ready for the next time your cat uses it.
+The current status of the Poopy Nano .
+In standby mode, the litter box is not actively cleaning, emptying, or leveling and is ready for use.
+This means that the box is ready for the next time your cat uses it.

 3. Weight of your cat (3.2 kg).

-The recorded weight of your cat at its last visit to the Poopy Nano 2.
-This helps chart your cat's weight changes.
-Should you have two cats, you can tell which cat visited the Poopy Nano 2 by its weight.
+The recorded weight of your cat during its last visit to the Poopy Nano .
+This helps you track your cat's weight changes.
+If you have two cats, you can use the weight to see which cat visited the Poopy Nano .

 4. Number of visits (1 time)